 A trio of W114/5 models in (l-r) sedan, coupe and long-wheelbase body styles.

 An extremely rare W124 Mercedes E500 (silver car).
 This limited-edition model features a 5,0-litre V8 that produces 240 kW, bespoke body panels and a lower ride height.
-It was famously built by Porsche on behalf of Mercedes.
+Porsche famously built this car on behalf of Mercedes.

 Even little Mercedes-Benz fans are taken into account at the Mercseum.